xBorox1/D-Wave-VRP/README.md

 ### FullQuboSolver

-It solves MDVRP (and not CMDVRP) by formulating problem as QUBO and solving it with D-Waves solver.
+It solves MDVRP (and not CMDVRP) by formulating problem as QUBO and solving it with D-Wave's solver.
 It's the weakest solver that works effectively on problems with max 30 destinations and few (1-3) vehicles.

 ### AveragePartitionSolver